jeevanatigre/discrepancy-finder-service/README.md

 For tech upgrades in factory model,  this tool should assits in below areas

- - **Application Insights** - Provides application inventory details like number of files, types of files, files with DB interactions, etc
+ - **Application Insights** - Provide application inventory details like number of files, types of files, files with DB interactions, etc
- - **Application Complexity** - Output can help in determining application complexity & effort estimations
+ - **Application Complexity** - Output should help in determining application complexity & effort estimations
  - **Identify Discrapencies** -  Find exact discrapencies in code / config on the basis on rules & provides complexity level for fixes
  - **Remediation** - Auto-Remediate common discrapencies and save human efforts
  - **Rule Repository** - Aim is to provide 'Discrepancy Rule Repository' for various tech upgrades like below